Serg70877/Cyber-Security-Notes/README.md

 ```bash
 export TERM=xterm
 ```
-This will set the terminal emulator to the Ubuntu (maybe linux?) default of xterm.
+This will set the terminal emulator to the Ubuntu default of xterm.
 From here on out, we should have successfully spawned a stable shell.

 ## Brute Forcing